weberlab-hhu/Predmoter/README.md

 ```

 ### 4.5 Inference <a id="45-inference"></a>
->IMPORTANT: Models trained on a GPU can be used to generate predictions on the CPU.
+> **IMPORTANT**: Models trained on a GPU can be used to generate predictions on the CPU.
 > The CPU predictions will be the same as the GPU predictions would be.
 Predicting
 > on the CPU will take longer.